treweathers/Java_Developer/review/Study.md

 C. Tree
 D. Set

-## Part II: Practice Problems with Answers
+## Part II: Practice Problems with Answers🥈
 CodeSignal's "Java Programming for Beginners" path includes various types of problems, with a strong emphasis on single-function challenges and dedicated debugging exercises.

 ### Single-Function Problems